 Basic information by the various degrees offered and completion rates are as follows:

 This professional degree for pastoral vocation provides the academic qualification for ordination as elder or deacon by The United Methodist Church and other denominations.
 The MDiv offers students the opportunity to choose from ten different concentrations, such as urban ministry, youth ministry, social justice, and African-American Church Leadership.
 In addition, the program prepares students with high academic achievement for doctoral studies in religion.
 The current completion rate for the MDiv degree is 73% with an average completion time of 3.7 years.

 Master of Arts degrees equip students in the following areas of specialized ministry:

-Christian Education, Music Ministry, Pastoral Care and Counseling, and Spiritual Formation and Evangelism.
+Christian Education, Music Ministry, Pastoral Care and Counseling, and Spiritual Formation and Direction.
 These programs prepare students for leadership in congregations and agencies in specialized ministries.
 They also meet educational requirements for those seeking ordination as deacons in The United Methodist Church and for elders preparing for specialized ministries.
 The current completion rate for the MA degree is 75% with an average completion time of 3.4 years.

 Master of Theological Studies (M.T.S.)

 This two-year degree program allows for specialization in a chosen area of research and provides preparation for doctoral study in religion.
 It can be combined with a professional degree.
 Areas of specialization include: Old Testament, New Testament, History of Christianity, Theology and Ethics, Liturgy, and Religion and Personality.
 The current completion rate for the MTS degree is 84% with an average completion time of 2.9 years.